 Within the national park, camping is permitted only in designated campsites.
 Some campgrounds charge nightly camping fees in addition to entrance fees, and some accept reservations up to five months in advance through www.recreation.gov.
 Others are first-come, first-served.

-Outside the park boundaries, there are campgrounds near the South and North Rims, and in Havasu Canyon and the Kaibab National Forest.
-There's no camping on the West Rim, but you can pitch a tent on the beach near the Colorado River.
+Outside the park boundaries, there are campgrounds near the South and North rims, and in Havasu Canyon and the Kaibab National Forest.
+There’s no camping on the West Rim, but you can pitch a tent on the beach near the Colorado River.

 Trailer Village.
-This campground in Grand Canyon Village has RV sites—but no tent-camping sites—with full hookups and bathroom facilities, though the bathrooms are 0.5 mi from the campground.
+This campground in Grand Canyon Village has RV sites—but no tent-camping sites—with full hookups and bathroom facilities, though the bathrooms are 0.5 mile from the campground.
 The facility is very busy in spring and summer, so make reservations ahead of time.
 The dump station is closed in winter.
 Pros: best spot for RVs because of full hookups; walking distance to restaurants and grocery store; open all year.
 Cons: in crowded part of South Rim.
 Off Village Loop Dr., Grand Canyon Village, AZ, 86023.
 303/297–2757; 888/297–2757 reservations only.
 303/297–3175 reservations only. www.grandcanyonlodges.com.
 79 RV sites.
 In-hotel: some pets allowed, flush toilets, full hookups, dump station, drinking water, guest laundry, showers, fire grates.
-Open year-round.

 Outside the Park